- Standard power windows and door locks

 Chassis and suspension

-The Savana is built on a strong foundation, with a ladder-type full frame architecture featuring fully boxed sections for greater strength and rigidity, while extended and tapered front frame rails are used for improved crashworthiness.
+The Express is built on a strong foundation, with a ladder-type full frame architecture featuring fully boxed sections for greater strength and rigidity.
+It offers extended and tapered front frame rails for improved crashworthiness.
 Additional tubular frame cross members are used to increase torsional stiffness.

 Other chassis and suspension features include: